FAQ about Testing Orders

 How and when do I serve the Application to Obtain a Testing Order on the source individual? |

 You must personally serve the Application and completed Physician’s Report on the source individual after the Provincial Court registry office has entered the date, time and location of the court hearing on the Application, and at least 4 days before the scheduled date for the court hearing.
-See the Serving Documents section additional information on how to serve. (close) |
+See the Serving Documents section for additional information on how to serve. (close) |

 Can a representative make an Application on my behalf? |

 Yes.
-If an exposed individual who is eligible to apply for a Testing Order under the Emergency Intervention Disclosure Act is not able to apply for the Testing Order, a representative of the exposed individual may apply on their behalf. (close) |
+If an exposed individual who is eligible to apply for a Testing Order under the Emergency Intervention Disclosure Act cannot apply for the Testing Order, a representative of the exposed individual may apply on their behalf. (close) |

 Can I make an Application to have someone tested for other diseases? |